cortex-lab/phy/docs/visualization.md

 This generic view shows histogram related to the selected clusters.
 Built-in statistics views include:

 * Inter-spike intervals (computed using all spikes for the selected clusters)
-* Instantenous firing-rate (computed using all spikes for the selected clusters)
+* Instantaneous firing rate (computed using all spikes for the selected clusters)

+The Firing Rate View does not sample or impose a spike budget.
+Its number of bins and visible time range only control how all cluster spikes are grouped.
+The time range is dataset-local, so a range saved for one recording does not clip a fresh dataset.

 ![image](https://user-images.githubusercontent.com/1942359/58951704-193e5080-8792-11e9-873f-91a9115a9e7c.png)